-Although an IVA is designed to be affordable, because most IVAs last for a set period of time—for example five years—you need to make sure that you are confident that you’ll be able to cover that costs regularly throughout the duration of the agreement.
+Although an IVA is designed to be affordable, because most IVAs last for a set period of time (for example, five years), you need to make sure that you are confident that you’ll cover those costs regularly throughout the duration of the agreement.
 If you cannot keep up the agreed repayments on your IVA, then you may find yourself in a less favourable position than when you began.

 There are some costs involved in setting up an IVA.
-When you set up the agreement, there will be an initial set up fee, usually agreed with your insolvency practitioner.
+First, there will be an initial set-up fee when you set up the agreement, usually agreed with your insolvency practitioner.
 This covers costs such as putting together a proposal to convince your creditors to agree to the arrangement.
-You make an initial payment at the time of setting up the IVA, so if the proposal is not accepted by the creditors who own at least 75% of your debt then you will lose the initial payment, in addition to not making progress towards clearing your debts.
+You make an initial payment at the time of setting up the IVA, so if the proposal is not accepted by the creditors who own at least 75% of your debt, then you will lose the initial payment, in addition to not making progress towards clearing your debts.

 Aside from the initial payment, there are usually a few other costs associated with an IVA, including handling fees on repayments and disbursements (associated third-party costs), meaning that not all of the money you pay towards the IVA is directly used to cover your debts.

 What Are the Long-term Implications of Getting an IVA?